 Arbroath smokies are made from haddock, a mild saltwater fish from the North Atlantic.
 They are hot-smoked and ready to eat without further cooking.

 Kippers are produced by cold-smoking herring, which is a much oilier fish and it is bonier than haddock as well.
 Kippers must be cooked before they are eaten.
 Another Scottish specialty, Finnan haddie, is a cold-smoked haddock, and similar to kippers it must be cooked further before being served.

-The Smokie is produced by tying the tail end of two, salt dried haddock together, which are then hung over sticks.
-A "Smokie Pit” is prepared by setting a half whisky barrel into the ground.
+Before Arbroath smokies were given PGI status, producers made imitations that were smoked in electric kilns.
+With PGI status in 2004, the traditional process was ensured.
+The smokie is produced by tying the tail end of two, salt dried haddock together, which are then hung over sticks.
+A smokie pit is prepared by setting a half whiskey barrel into the ground.
 The base of the barrel is lined with slates to protect it, and a hardwood fire of beech and oak is lit inside.
-The sticks of haddock are then placed over the smoking "pit" and then with the true art of the smoker, cooked until the golden-copper tones of a true Arbroath Smokie are achieved.
+The sticks of haddock are then placed over the smoking pit and then, with the true art of the smoker, cooked until the golden-copper tones of a true Arbroath Smokie are achieved.

 PGI status comes from the European Union (EU), which has a process in place to protect precious foods that can be easily copied or are in danger of being lost.
 The EU Protected Food Name identifies these foods and where their authenticity and origin can be guaranteed and grants them protection against imitation.

 An Arbroath smokie can be eaten just as any smoked fish, including as a regular breakfast kipper or in soups or chowders.
 It can be enjoyed cold, as in a pate, or poached, grilled, or included in pasta dishes or omelets.